Archiev19/saransh-ai/docs/USER_GUIDE.md

 ### Technical Questions

 **Q: How does the summarization work?**
+A: We use two methods:
+- AI (BART): Uses Facebook's BART model to understand and rephrase content
-A: We use the TextRank algorithm to identify and extract key sentences while maintaining context.
+- Extractive (TextRank): Uses the TextRank algorithm to identify and extract key sentences

 **Q: Is my data private?**
 A: Yes, all processing is done locally on your machine.
 We don't store any articles or summaries.